abdnh/AnkiOCR/anki_ocr/config.md

 - `tesseract_exec_path` (string): Path to the tesseract executable, only used if `override_tesseract_exec` is `true` .
   Default "" (empty string)
 - `tesseract_install_valid` (boolean): Flag for valid tesseract installation.
 Do not modify!
-- `text_output_location` (string): Where to put outputted text. "tooltip" is in a tooltip over the image "new_field" is in a new field.
+- `text_output_location` (string): Where to put outputted text. "tooltip" is in a tooltip over the image "ocr_field" is in the "OCR" field.
 Default "tooltip"
 - `use_batching` (bool): If true, use batching to increase processing speed.
 Disable if experiencing abnormally slow processing times.
 Default `true`
 - `use_multithreading` (bool): If true, use multithreading to increase processing speed.
 Disable if experiencing